-1 Section of the sect
+and the second second

 General 97-98

-Diesel (MGO) 99
+Diesel (MGO)

 Intermediate Fuel Oil and Heavy Fuel Oil 99

 Light Petroleum Products (ULP)

 Bitumen

-Natural Weathering Processes Acting on Spilled Oil 101-102
+Natural Weathering Processes Acting on Spilled Oil

 SECTION NINE Fate of Spilled Oil

 The physical and chemical characteristics of spilled oil change almost immediately when spilled in the marine environment due to evaporation, dispersion, emulsification, dissolution, oxidation, sedimentation, and biodegradation.
 All these processes that set in together are collectively referred to as oil weathering and decide the final fate of spilled oil and quantities that would need to be removed physically.
 An uncertainty in a trajectory forecast builds over time due to these processes that the spilled oil goes through.